zetok/Lee/README.md

 More features may come along the way `:)`

+(Any contributions are welcome)

 # Features

 * support for text groupchats
 * support for 1-on-1 chats
 * markov chain
 * saving & loading Tox data file & markov chain
+* leaves groupchat when there is no one else than bot
 * ..and lots of other features `;)`